 - Scan and upload a signed letter of recommendation from your supervisor, principal, or superintendent.

-- Submit application by deadline - completed applications are due Wednesday, September 30, 2020 and will be reviewed by the Teacher Liaison Selection Committee in December 2020.
+- Submit your application by the deadline - completed applications are due Friday, December 18th, 2020 and will be reviewed by the Teacher Liaison Selection Committee in January 2021.

 Space Foundation Teacher Liaisons participating in a Teacher Workshop during the 35th Annual Space Symposium.